NVIDIA/modulus/examples/cfd/external_aerodynamics/xmeshgraphnet/README.md

 are generated, their connectivity graphs are created, and all are superimposed.
 The Metis library is used to partition the graph for efficient training.

-For the XAeroNet-S model, STL files are used to generate point clouds and establish graph connectivity.
+For the surface model, STL files are used to generate point clouds and establish graph connectivity.
 Additionally, the .vtp files are used to interpolate the solution fields onto the point clouds.

-### XAeroNet-V
+### The volume model

-XAeroNet-V is a scalable 3D UNet model with attention gates, designed to partition large voxel grids into smaller sub-grids to reduce memory overhead during training.
+The volume model is a scalable 3D UNet model with attention gates.
+It demonstrates the application of the partitioning with halo regions in X-MeshGraphNet to other architectures like 3D UNets.
+It is designed to partition large voxel grids into smaller sub-grids to reduce memory overhead during training.
 Halo regions are added to these partitions to avoid convolution truncations at the boundaries.
 Gradient aggregation is used to accumulate gradients from each partition before updating the model parameters, ensuring that training on partitions is equivalent to training on the entire voxel grid in terms of model updates and accuracy.
-Additionally, XAeroNet-V incorporates a continuity constraint as an additional loss term during training to enhance model interpretability.
+Additionally, this model incorporates a continuity constraint as an additional loss term during training to enhance model interpretability.

-For the XAeroNet-V model, the .vtu files are used to interpolate the volumetric solution fields onto a voxel grid, while the .stl files are utilized to compute the signed distance field (SDF) and its derivatives on the voxel grid.
+For the volume model, the .vtu files are used to interpolate the volumetric solution fields onto a voxel grid, while the .stl files are utilized to compute the signed distance field (SDF) and its derivatives on the voxel grid.